-While our helpless love for animals is demonstrable; why, we love them (not to mention invest, sacrifice, and finance to the point of absurdity) is less clear.
+While our helpless love for animals is demonstrable, why we love them (not to mention why we invest, sacrifice, finance and even image ourselves them to the point of absurdity) is less clear.

 Fortunately, at the intersection of psychology, sociology, neuroscience, even biology sits the new science of anthrozoology.
 In this wonderfully researched and thoughtfully captured book, Animals Among Us, biologist John Bradshaw sets out to answer why pets?

 How does evolution explain the belief that animals awaken our souls?
-Or a recent Gallop poll that said 44% of U. S. cat owners wouldn’t part for their pet for less than $1 million dollars?
+Or a recent Gallop poll that found 44% of US cat owners wouldn’t part with their pet for less than $1 million dollars?
 We are helplessly devoted to pets.
-Surely the survivalist in us would select out of these ridiculous habits to spend resources more wisely.
+Surely, the survivalist in us would select out of these ridiculous habits to spend resources more wisely.

 In other words, we haven’t devolved from our earliest needs of using animals for food and skins because there has been no real harm to outweigh the benefits.
-(For those griefing, the benefits of owning a pet can be transformative).
+(For those grieving, the benefits of owning a pet can be transformative.)

 I think our modern obsession with pets addresses, first and foremost, our current loneliness and separateness from each other and from nature.
-Which is not a humanity thing, it is a civilization thing.
+Which is not a humanity thing; it is a civilization thing.
+1

-There might just be a time when we decide as a civilization that pet ownership is most costly than the benefits and a new generation suddenly decides, no pets!
+There might just be a time when we decide as a civilization that pet ownership outweighs the benefits.
 But let’s not forget the animal’s co-evolving to make themselves useful and attractive.
 As those who have opened their souls to pets know, we might think we’re in charge, but we’re really not.